Plastic & Reconstructive Surgery

 - Completion of the Generic Surgical Sciences exam

-- Refer to the Royal Australasian College of Surgeons for further information on selection and/or eligibility
+- Refer to the Regulations for Selection into Plastic & Reconstructive Surgical Education and Training guide for further information on selection and/or eligibility

 Total Training Time

-Total: 5 years (full-time) of Surgical Education and training in Plastic and Reconstructive Surgery
+Training is comprised of 5 years of Surgical Education and Training (SET) within Plastic and Reconstructive Surgery

 How To Apply